Training

 Why Participate in the Program?

-The HMS Florida program is designed to empower citizen scientists to help gather information that archaeologists, planners, and others can use to make smart decisions with limited resources.
+The HMS Florida program is designed to empower individuals to help gather information that archaeologists, planners, and others can use to make smart decisions with limited resources.
 We have many Scouts who use the program as a way to plan trips around the state to see new places or as an excuse to visit their favorite sites.
-Each Scout Report adds to our understanding of the over 43,000 sites in our database and contributes to the care and dedication Floridians and visitors alike have for our shared human past.
+Each Scout Report adds to our understanding of the over 44,000 sites in our database and contributes to the care and dedication Floridians and visitors alike have for our shared human past.

 How do I Become a Scout?